 Page Speed is Important:

-We have all attempted to visit a website only to become frustrated with how slowly the page takes to load, and it only ends one way.
-We go elsewhere instead.
-So, it is clear that having a fast loading website is essential to help achieve online success, not just in terms of organic ranking but only by offering a superior user-experience.
+We have all attempted to visit a website only to become frustrated with how slowly the page takes to load.
+Subsequently, we go elsewhere instead.
+It is clear that having a fast loading website is essential to help achieve online success.
+Not just in terms of organic ranking but only by offering a superior user-experience.

-Ideally, you want your webpages to be loading around 2-4 seconds, and you can check your current desktop and mobile speeds by using Google’s PageSpeed Insights Tool, whilst the search giants have also recently released a new, mobile-focused tool, which you can access here.
-This tool offers a good level of performance insight, including your speed on a 3G connection and much more.
+Ideally, you want your webpages to be loading around 2-4 seconds, and you can check your current desktop and mobile speeds by using Google’s PageSpeed Insights Tool.
+You can also use the website speed test by Pingdom Tools, which provides additional information on your chosen page’s load speed.

 So, that concludes our top 5 technical SEO tips.
 Of course, we could go on but, as there are literally hundreds of different SEO related elements that Google analyses then we would be here all day if we covered them all.